sowmithb/PneumoniaDetection/README.md

 ## Features

-Implemented using TensorFlow and Resnet18.
+Implemented using PyTorch and Resnet18.

 Data preprocessing includes normalization and augmentation.